Teenlife

 Cristobal Pizarro Schkolnik, who is from Chile, is a graduate student at Royal Central in London, studying writing for stage and broadcast media.
 Schkolnik, 28, says he experienced culture shock in many ways in London.

 “First of all, language,” he says.
 “Even though I thought I was super-prepared to communicate and socialize properly in English – I did great on my English tests – I wasn’t.
-Spending a whole day in a classroom trying to understand a class in English, going into breaks with your English classmates, having no idea what they were talking about, was super-frustrating.
+Spending a whole day in a classroom trying to understand a class in English, going into breaks with your English classmates, and having no idea what they were talking about was super-frustrating.
 Food and missing my family were big issues.”

 Deep winter brought the added challenges of frigid weather and short days.